 Self-regulatory organizations (SROs), such as the Investment Industry Regulatory Organization of Canada (IIROC) - the national SRO which oversees all investment dealers

 Market infrastructure entities and compensation funds, such as exchanges, clearing agencies, and the Canadian Investor Protection Fund (CIPF)

-The CIPF Board Chair and the President and Chief Executive Officer meet with the CSA annually to report on CIPF activities.
+The CIPF Board Chair and the President and Chief Executive Officer meet with the CSA upon request to report on CIPF activities.